 Looking to differentiate from your competitors?

-Social learning will increase the quality of services you will be offering to your learners, whether individuals, professionals or corporate.
-It is a great way to enrich your offering, value of your course and including it in your marketing messages will give you an advantage over competing trainers.
+Social learning will increase the quality of services you will be offering to your learners, whether individuals, professionals, or corporate.
+It is a great way to enrich your offering, the value of your course, and including it in your marketing messages will give you an advantage over competing trainers.

 How the Community Works in LearnWorlds

-Carla has just bought your newly created online course in which Joey is an instructor.
+Our learner has just bought your newly created online course in which Georgia is the instructor.
 Reading through the material and watching the videos, she decides to join the conversation.
 Each course unit gives her 3 tabs to navigate: Path (where your course content is), Learners (her classmates), Discuss (the social commenting tab).

-3Going from the admin panel’s Settings → Community option you can moderate or reply to the students’ comments.
+3Going from the admin panel’s Settings - Learning apps - Community option you can moderate or reply to the students’ comments.

-The conversation can be joined by other Learners, Carla’s classmates that also bought and are attending the course.
+The conversation can be joined by other Learners, that also bought and are attending the course.
 And that’s an opportunity to connect with them.

-She can look her classmate’s in the Course’s “Learners” tab and from there go to their profile to follow them and send private messages.
+Users can look at their classmate’s in the Course’s “Learners” tab and from there go to their profile to follow them and send private messages.

-However, based on Carla’s questions, Joey realises that she might need personal attendance.
+However, based on the user's questions, the Instructor realizes that she might need personal attendance.
 And he opens a one-to-one chat with her using the inbox communication.

-And while Joey offers a more personal tutoring to Carla, she decides to also join the class’ group chat.
+And while Georgia offers more personal tutoring to her learner, she decides to also join the class’ group chat.
 Through her profile, she can see what her other classmates are discussing and sharing through the course’s chat or even create her own group chat with others!

 Manage and Control your Community

 Keeping an eye on your community is always a good idea.
-Social interactions and comments are a great chance to get feedback, understand your students better and offer in-time solutions to their problems or personalised training.
+Social interactions and comments are a great chance to get feedback, understand your students better, and offer in-time solutions to their problems or personalized training.

 And when Odin … eh YOU, need to intervene in your students’ affair to delete a post or join the conversation, you will know!